Occupational Health Services

 - New drivers are also required to have Tuberculosis testing upon hire and repeated periodically.

 - Drug screening for your employees is a key component of your company's risk control plan.
 SXUHC makes the process efficient, convenient and reliable, and offers several options to meet your specific needs.
-Employees can take the test at our Chicago campus or we can offer on-site testing.
+Employees can take the test at our campus or we can offer on-site testing.
 Employers receive the test results quickly, usually within 48 hours, and organizations can have the results sent to one centralized location or to various locations.